samstanding/weekend-challenge-1/plan.md

 -stub out interface (what would it look like when data is collected?)
 -create a SUBMIT button that clears the input fields -store inputted data
- -create a function that calculates and displays monthly costs-- function can be inbedded in the above display employee data function but tied to a separate div... i think
--return info i need onto the DOM
+ -create a function that calculates and displays monthly costs-- -return info i need onto the DOM

 Create Logic for monthly costs
---develop a function that sums total annual salaries and divides by 12 -- Add that info to the DOM
+--develop a function that divides annual salaries by 12 and sums -- Add that info to the DOM-- check

 Create a button that Removes an employee
 -- Will probably need to use a data tag that tells my functions what employee is being deleted: